Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

     <img :src="$withBase('/assets/img/guides/passwordless/sign-in-with-security-key-page.png')" alt="Sign In With Security Key page in Asgardeo" width="500">

 ::: info
-FIDO2 passwordless login with platform authenticators will NOT work in the **Firefox browser** in macOS Catalina and Big Sur due to browser limitations.
+FIDO2 passwordless login with platform authenticators will NOT work in the **Firefox browser** in macOS Catalina, Big Sur and Monterey due to browser limitations.
 :::

 ::: info